RSIP-Vision/medio/README.md

 first dimension of `np_image`.
 - `allow_dcm_reorient=False`: when saving a dicom file ('.dcm' or '.dicom' suffix) the image orientation should be right-handed.
-If it is left-handed, the image can be reoriented to a right-handed orientation with setting this parameter to True.
-`allow_dcm_reorient=True`, which flips the last axis orientation.
+If it is left-handed, the image can be reoriented to a right-handed orientation with setting this parameter to True, which flips the last axis direction.
 - `compression=False`: whether to use compression in itk writer.
-Note that you do not have to set it to True if you use '.nii.gz' `filename`, for example.
+Using a '.nii.gz' suffix in `filename` also compresses the image.

 ### save_dir
-Save 3d image as a dicom series of 2d slices in a directory (itk backend).
+Save a 3d image as dicom series of 2d slices in a directory (itk backend).

 `medio.save_dir(dirname, np_image, metadata, use_original_ornt=True, dtype=None, parents=False,
 allow_dcm_reorient=False, **kwargs)`